 Third year Mari de Soissons says "When I go in I’m always drunk so I’m like, I came in for a piss not a fruit salad", whilst her flatmate Grace Pitkethly takes a more cynical stance, remarking "the toilet just confuses me, since I like uniformity".
 The strawberry loo, iconic as it is, is at the forefront of the bar-going UCL population's consciousness.

-When it was finally acknowledged on UCLove several weeks ago, many more who had previously been barred from entry into UCL's least exclusive secret were let into the fold, I knew exactly what I had to do: my degree could wait, for it was my destiny to solve the mystery of the strawberry loo.
+When it was finally acknowledged on UCLove several weeks ago, many more who had previously been barred from entry into UCL's least exclusive secret were let into the fold and I knew exactly what I had to do.
+My degree could wait, for it was my destiny to solve the mystery of the strawberry loo.

 Where did the strawberry loo come from?
 Does anybody at UCL know?
 Is the truth out there?